nodeshift/nodeshift/README.md

             --projectLocation        change the default location of the project   [string] --imageTag           The tag of the docker image to use for the deployed application.                 [string] [default: "latest"]
-            --quiet                  supress INFO and TRACE lines from output logs [boolean]
+            --quiet                  suppress INFO and TRACE lines from output logs [boolean]
             --expose            flag to create a default Route and expose the default service [boolean] [choices: true, false] [default: false]